The Dubai International Financial Centre (DIFC) New DP Law

 - The right to data portability.

-- The right to automated individual decision making, including profiling.
+- The right to automated individual decision-making, including profiling.

 In terms of penalties for violating the law, data controllers who fail to meet compliance are subject to monetary penalties ranging from $25,000 to $100,000 per violation, depending on the severity and scope of said violation.
 Furthermore, the New DP Law also granted data subjects the right to bring private rights of action lawsuits against data controllers who violate their rights under the law.
 The New DP Law is enforced by the Commissioner of Data Protection or the Commissioner for short, and the Commissioner also has the authority to issue public demands to data controllers who violate the law, as well as monetary penalties greater than those outlined by the law at their sole discretion.

 The New DP Law is unique in that it was passed largely in the context of protecting the personal information that is collected and processed within Dubai’s International Financial Centre.
-This, coupled with the lack of overall data protection legislation within the Middle East, put the New DP Law in a class of its own in many respects.
+This, coupled with the lack of overall data protection legislation within the Middle East, places the New DP Law in a class of its own in many respects.
 Despite this, the New DP Law was written in a manner that is similar to that of the EU’s General Data Protection Regulation or GDPR.
 In this way, the New DP Law is similar to other data privacy laws around the world, as the overall objective is to protect the data privacy rights of Emirati citizens.